RobP910/ai-case-study/README.md

 ### Palladyne AI plans to significantly reduce the time and effort it takes to program and deploy robots.

 Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
-### Palladyne AI believes its software has wide application, including in industries such as
+### Palladyne AI believes its software has wide application in industries and applications such as
 - automotive
 - aviation
 - construction